Liquibase Amazon DynamoDB Pro Extension Overview

 Liquibase supports the following commands for Amazon DynamoDB:

-Liquibase supports the following quality checks for Amazon DynamoDB:
+Liquibase supports the following policy checks for Amazon DynamoDB:

 Checks for the changelog: